DiRW: Path-Aware Digraph Learning for Heterophily: Preliminaries

 \subsubsection{Spatial-based Methods}

-To capture the asymmetric topology of digraphs, some spatial-based methods follow the strict symmetric message passing paradigm in the undirected setting~\cite{huang2020cands, frasca2020sign, xu2018jknet, gamlp}.
+To capture the asymmetric topology of digraphs, some spatial-based methods follow the strict symmetric message-passing paradigm in the undirected setting~\cite{huang2020cands, frasca2020sign, xu2018jknet}.
 However, it is crucial to account for the directionality of the edges when aggregating messages.
 Specifically, for the current node $u \in \mathcal{V}$, the model learns weights to combine the representations of its out-neighbors $(u\rightarrow v)$ and in-neighbors $(v\rightarrow u)$ independently:

-Building upon this strategy, recent advances in digraph GNNs have further refined the message passing scheme to capture the inherent directionality of the digraph.
-For instance, DGCN~\cite{tong2020dgcn} incorporates both first- and second-order neighbor proximity into the message aggregation process.
-DIMPA~\cite{he2022dimpa} expands the receptive field of by aggregating features from $K$-hop neighborhoods at each layer, enabling the capture of long-range dependencies.
+where the Propagation function $\operatorname{Prop}\left(\cdot\right)$ gathers and distributes feature from neighbors, and the Aggregation function $\operatorname{Agg}\left(\cdot\right)$ combines the feature depending on the learnable parameter matrix $\mathbf{W}^{(l)}$.
+Building upon this, recent advances in DiGNNs further refine the message-passing scheme to capture the inherent directionality of the digraph.
+DGCN~\cite{tong2020dgcn} incorporates both first- and second-order neighbor proximity into the message aggregation process.
+DIMPA~\cite{he2022dimpa} expands the receptive field by aggregating features from $K$-hop neighborhoods.
 Inspired by the 1-WL graph isomorphism test, NSTE~\cite{kollias2022nste} tailors the message propagation to the directed nature of the graph.
 DiGCN~\cite{tong2020digcn} leverages neighbor proximity to increase the receptive field and proposes a digraph Laplacian based on personalized PageRank.
-ADPA~\cite{sun2023adpa} adaptively explores appropriate directed patterns to conduct weight-free graph propagation and employs two hierarchical node-wise attention mechanisms to obtain optimal node embeddings.
+ADPA~\cite{sun2024breaking} adaptively explores directed patterns to conduct weight-free propagation and employs two hierarchical node-wise attention mechanisms to learn representations.